Inlay Hints

 - call argument indexing and byte-position mapping,

-newexpression handling,resolve_callsite_parambehavior (including skip and bounds),- gas sentinel detection helpers.
+newexpression handling,resolve_callsite_parambehavior (including skip and bounds).

 This gives good confidence in the core extraction and lookup mechanics.